 R is a popular statistical analysis and machine-learning package that includes tests, models, analyses, and graphics, and enables data management.
 RStudio, included in IBM Watson Studio, provides an IDE for working with R.

-A compute environment runtime is activated and the development environment opens.
+The environment runtime is initiated and the development environment opens.

 Watch this video to see an overview of the RStudio IDE.

 Working with data files